jontyms/neo-airpress/README.md

 > [!WARNING]
-> Python crypto no longer supports sha1 signatures which apple requires this package doesn't work any more
+> Python crypto no longer supports sha1 signatures which apple requires this package doesn't work any more.
+Project is archived and no longer maintained.

 # Neo-Airpress